digifactory/laravel-pull-production-data/README.md

 The package assumes you have:
 - Environment variables `DEPLOY_SERVER` and `DEPLOY_PATH` (customisable in the config)
 - Setup SSH keys between your machine and the production machine
+- `mysql` binary available on your local machine
+- `mysqldump` binary available on your production machine

 ## Installation